icgrp/doblink/README.md

 it back to ARM.
 The ARM can parse the printed-out information and show it through UART.

-2. We have 7 stream ports to receive debugging information from up to 7 RISC-V cores.
+2. We have 7 debug ports to receive debugging information from up to 7 RISC-V cores.
 The ARM will detect whether there are valid data in the receiving stream fifo according to a timer interrupt, and read out the debugging data.